Why You Should Visit

 What TNC Has Done/Is Doing

-At the Conservancy's request, researchers at the University of Wisconsin-Milwaukee initiated a study of the lakes and ground water at the preserve in October of 2000.
+At TNC's request, researchers at the University of Wisconsin-Milwaukee initiated a study of the lakes and ground water at the preserve in October of 2000.
 They studied water flow and quality at the site and made a thorough inventory of the plant and animal life in the lakes.
-The Conservancy used the information from the study to help guide management and access decisions at the preserve.
+TNC used the information from the study to help guide management and access decisions at the preserve.